Focus Areas and Results

 - Sediment remediation - Approximately 4.3 million cubic yards of contaminated sediment have been remediated through GLRI-associated projects.

 - GLRI partners implemented invasive species control activities on more than 178,000 acres.

 - GLRI has been central to efforts that keep self-sustaining populations of silver, bighead, and black carp out of the Great Lakes.

-- Since 2015, GLRI has implemented projects that have resulted in a projected reduction of over 1.1 million pounds of phosphorus (over 340,000 in FY 2018) which contributes to harmful algal blooms around the Great Lakes in priority watersheds.
+- GLRI has implemented projects resulting in a projected reduction of more than 1.5 million pounds of phosphorus which contributes to harmful algal blooms around the Great Lakes in priority watersheds.

 - More than 5,400 river-miles have been cleared for fish passage.

 - More than 440,000 acres of habitat, including over 60,500 acres of coastal wetlands, have been protected, restored or enhanced.

-- Since 2015, 31 projects (7 in FY 2018) focusing on federally-listed endangered, threatened, and candidate Great Lakes aquatic and terrestrial species have been completed in the Great Lakes.
+- Since 2015, 50 projects focusing on federally-listed endangered, threatened, and candidate Great Lakes aquatic and terrestrial species have been completed in the Great Lakes.
 Native fish species restoration projects and technical support made available to federal, tribal, and state fisheries agencies has accelerated restoration of Great Lakes commercial and recreational fisheries annually valued at greater than $7 billion.

-- In FY 2018, over 900 educators were given hands-on training in Great Lakes-based education and stewardship.
+- In FY 2019, more than 670 educators received hands-on training in Great Lakes-based education and stewardship.
 Collectively, these educators will engage more than 35,000 students annually.